What will the change mean for students?

 Almost one-third of Yukon College students moved to Yukon as adults, settled here, have families here, and do not want to move away to earn a credential.
 They are at Yukon College because they want to pursue education that is relevant to where they live.

 Almost two-thirds of Yukon College students want to earn a bachelor’s or master’s degree.
 Many of them begin university-level studies here, but transfer due to the small number of degree options available locally.
 Many would stay in Yukon if they could.
+In fact, 2016-17 data shows that over 50% of our students are enroled in university transfer or degree programming.

 Internationally, Yukon College will be more successful as Yukon University.
 We will have the ability to bring the world’s cultures to the North, providing a globalized education for Yukoners.